Oil's bull run hides a deep disconnect, crude traders warn

 A number of unknowns could take oil prices either way.
 A failure to reach a nuclear deal between Iran and the West in June will reduce the likelihood of increased supplies from the Islamic Republic and therefore give prices some support.

-The ex-boss of BP (BP.L), Tony Hayward, said last month the withdrawal of capital and workforce from the U.S. shale oil industry was so steep that a new oil price bull market may come much quicker than expected.
+The ex-boss of BP, Tony Hayward, said last month the withdrawal of capital and workforce from the U.S. shale oil industry was so steep that a new oil price bull market may come much quicker than expected.

 Others argue that shale producers have become much more efficient in recent months and can switch production back on as soon as prices reach $70 per barrel.